Woodland Hills Chapter 7 bankruptcy lawyers understand that student loans are fast becoming the No. 1 reason for unmanageable debt.

-While it’s true that a Los Angeles bankruptcy can offer a fresh start‚ having your student loans forgiven is a more stringent process that requires you to meet additional criteria.
+While it’s true that a Woodland Hills bankruptcy can offer a fresh start‚ having your student loans forgiven is a more stringent process that requires you to meet additional criteria.

 That’s what the debtor in the case In re: Smyth v.
 Edamerica Inc.‚ et. al. discovered – the hard way.